1 - Getting Started

 1. Selection of a project

 To begin, select a project containing unapproved candidates.
 Only projects with unapproved candidates will be available in the project selection dialog.
-A candidate is considered approved once they are mapped/linked to a CDM user.
+Candidates are considered approved once they are mapped/linked to a CDM user.
 Selecting a project will lock it to prevent simultaneous modifications by other users.
 If another user has locked the project, you will not be able to select it until they release the lock.

 2. List of candidates